Enable easy fuse installation and replacement with our comprehensive line of fuse blocks, fuse holders, and fuse accessories.

 TVS Diodes are electronic components designed to protect sensitive electronics from high-voltage transients.
 They can respond to overvoltage events faster than most other types of circuit protection devices, and are offered in a variety of surface mount and through-hole circuit board mounting formats.

 They function by limiting voltage to a certain level (referred to as a "clamping" device) with p-n junctions that have a larger cross-sectional area than those of a normal diode, allowing them to conduct large currents to ground without sustaining damage.

-TVS Diodes are generally used to protect against electrical overstress such as those induced by lighting strikes, inductive load switching, and electro-static discharge (ESD) associated with transmission or data lines and electronic circuits.
+TVS Diodes are generally used to protect against electrical overstress such as those induced by lightning strikes, inductive load switching, and electro-static discharge (ESD) associated with transmission on data lines and electronic circuits.

 Littelfuse TVS Diodes can fit a wide range of circuit protection applications but were primarily designed to protect I/O interfaces in telecommunication and industrial equipment, computers and consumer electronics.

 For insight about other Transient Suppression Technologies and how they compare, please refer to Littelfuse Application Note AN9768.

 TVS Diodes are used to protect semiconductor components from high-voltage transients.
 Their p-n junctions have a larger cross-sectional area than those of a normal diode, allowing them to conduct large currents to ground without sustaining damage.
 Littelfuse supplies TVS Diodes with peak power ratings from 400W to 30kW, and reverse standoff voltages from 5V to 495V.

 You can get additional TVS Diode selection guidance by visiting the TVS Diode definition and selection page by clicking here.